 Who’s ready for a Joshua Tree day trip adventure?!
 I have to confess it took me a long time to visit Joshua Tree National Park in California, because I wasn’t sure it was worth it.
 It’s just a bunch of weird-looking trees?
 That doesn’t sound like anything special.
 How wrong I was!

-If you’re also planning a one-day trip to check out Joshua Tree, here’s where you should consider spending your time in the park.
+If you’re also planning a one day trip to check out Joshua Tree, here’s where you should consider spending your time in the park!

 Joshua Tree is a great day trip opportunity since its southern California location puts it near many big cities.
 When you’re looking at a map of directions to Joshua Tree, keep in mind that most of the good stuff is in the northern side of the park.